-For every 1-D pattern, each chroma sample is classified based on the sample difference between the co-located luma sample value labeled as “c” and its two neighbor luma samples labeled as “a” and “b” along the selected 1-D pattern.
+For every 1-D pattern, each sample is classified based on the sample difference between the luma sample value labeled as “c” and its two neighbor luma samples labeled as “a” and “b” along the selected 1-D pattern.

 Similar to SAO, the encoder may decide the best 1-D directional pattern using the rate-distortion optimization and signal this additional information in each classifier/set.
-Both the sample differences “a-c” and “b-c” are compared against a pre-defined threshold value to derive the final “class_idx” information.
+Both the sample differences “a-c” and “b-c” are compared against a pre-defined threshold value (Th) to derive the final “class_idx” information.